karymmetwally/blog/NWOJ36_1.md

 ### ☞ Uranium up

 The largest single source of uranium supply has pretty much been locked up just as more utilities come to market to sign new contracts.
 I wonder what that means?
 The only way is up.

 ---

+### ☞ North Macedonia's real estate investment up

+Macedonians are increasingly looking to invest in real estate to protect the value of their savings amid high inflation and financial uncertainty, a trend that has pushed up  real estates prices in the capital Skopje.
+As inflation erodes the value of savings, investing in real estate has become the preferred alternative.
+Rising prices haven’t dented the demand for newly built apartments in Skopje, which has become an attractive destination for both investors and homebuyers seeking long-term security and value, real estate professionals.

+---